Brightspace/d2l-license-checker/README.md

 1. Make sure `npm run license-check` is called in your CI build script or as part as your tests

+If licenses do not pass the test, you can run `npm run license-checker -- --t TEMPLATE-FILE` to generate a template file that can be copied and pasted into the config file for easy overrides.

 ## Configuration file

 The configuration file is a simple JSON file with the following optional entries: